-2 tablespoons Beef Marrow (we love Hansells) 500g stewing lamb pieces (we love Pure South) 1 large brown onion, finely chopped 2 garlic cloves, crushed 4 slices streaky bacon – finely chopped (we love Hellers) 2 medium carrots, peeled, cut into 1cm pieces 2 celery stalks, cut into 1cm pieces 1/4 cup chopped thyme (we love Superb Herb) 1 cup red wine (we love Ara) 1 tablespoons tomato paste 1x 400g cans diced tomatoes 1L beef stock 500g dried fettuccine pasta (we love Diamond) Grated parmesan cheese, to serve Handful of parsley to serve
+2 tablespoons beef marrow (we love Hansells) 500g stewing lamb pieces (we love Pure South) 1 large brown onion, finely chopped 2 garlic cloves, crushed 4 slices streaky bacon – finely chopped (we love Hellers) 2 medium carrots, peeled, cut into 1cm pieces 2 celery stalks, cut into 1cm pieces 1/4 cup chopped thyme (we love Superb Herb) 1 cup red wine (we love Ara) 1 tablespoons tomato paste 1 400g cans diced tomatoes 1L beef stock 500g dried fettuccine pasta (we love Diamond) Grated parmesan cheese, to serve

-We used a Le Creuset casserole dish to make the ragu
+We used a Le Creuset casserole dish to make the ragout

 Heat beef marrow in a large, heavy-based saucepan over medium-high heat.
 Add lamb.
 Cook for 2 to 3 minutes until browned.
 Transfer to a plate.